caprice-j/ggbash/README.md

   while `ggbash` uses `| png ` or `| pdf` pipe chains with auto-generated filenames.

 -->
-ggbash is influenced by some other higher level programming languages such as Bash, CoffeeScript, Ruby, and Lisp.
+ggbash is influenced by some other higher level programming languages including Bash, CoffeeScript, Ruby, and Lisp.
 Fixit is inspired by [Fix-It Hints](http://clang.llvm.org/docs/InternalsManual.html#fix-it-hints) in clang C++ compiler.

 Current Implementation Status
 -----------------------------